sleeplessinc/forker/README.md

 The logLevel can be 0 thru 5.
 Higher levels give more deatailed output.

 The "port" setting is the port that forker will listen on.
-If "host" is not included, forker listens on all IPs
+If "host" is set to "0.0.0.0", forker listens on all IPs

 With the shown configuration,
 the "default" fork goes to the legacy Apache server (changed to listen on 8080 instead of 80)